-If you find that the butter is not soft enough, it can be soften using short bursts of power in the microwave oven but try not to melt it.
+If you find that the butter is not soft enough, it can be softened using short bursts of power in the microwave oven but try not to melt it.

-If you have gone too far and melted the butter, put it in the fridge for a short time so that it just starts for firm up without becoming too hard.
+If you have gone too far and melted the butter, put it in the fridge for a short time so that it just starts to firm up without becoming too hard.

 Cornflour – adding cornflour to the dough makes it lighter and super crumbly when baked.